moshtab/EmployeeWageForDifferentCompanies_Day9/README.md

 # EmployeeWageForDifferentCompanies_Day9
 Uc1 :- Check Employee is Present or Absent

+      -- Use ((RANDOM)) for Attendance Check

 Uc2 :- Calculate Daily Employee Wage

+     -Wage per Hour is 20 and Full day Hour is 8

 Uc3 :- Add Part time Employee & Wage